TLeonardUK/TLeonardUK.github.io/_posts/2022-05-29-reverse-engineering-dark-souls-3-networking.md

 That looks suspiciously like its encrypted or ciphered in some way!
 Not a problem you might say?
 Just find the encryption key?

-Well if we load the game's exe up in my favourite decompiler, [Ghidra](https://github.com/NationalSecurityAgency/ghidra), we could have a look for clues!
+Well if we load the game's exe up in my favorite decompiler, [Ghidra](https://github.com/NationalSecurityAgency/ghidra), we could have a look for clues!
 The game makes use of RTTI (Runtime Type Information), so there is a wealth of type names that can give us a general idea of how the game structures things.

 [![Ghidra showing Nauru functions](/assets/images/posts/ds3os/ghidra_nauru.png)](/assets/images/posts/ds3os/ghidra_nauru.png)